PBAF logo 70+ Financial institutions - $ 14 + Trillion in total assets

 Dependencies [pdf]

-This part of the Standard provides guidance on the steps in a dependency assessment and includes PBAF requirements and recommendations for financial institutions and data providers.
+This Standard provides guidance on the steps in a dependency assessment and includes PBAF requirements and recommendations for financial institutions and data providers.
 The results of a dependency assessment can feed into the ‘Evaluate’ step of TNFD’s LEAP approach (Locate-Evaluate-Assess-Prepare) and into CSRD (Corporate Sustainability Reporting Directive) and GRI (Global Reporting Initiative) disclosures.

 PBAF Q&A- Introduction to biodiversity impact assessment